Digital collections

 Databases for legal iconography

-Let;s mention here also the Internationale Gesellschaft für Rechtliche Volkskunde.
+Let’s mention here also the Internationale Gesellschaft für Rechtliche Volkskunde.
 Among the tools helping iconographic research one should mention for example the Reallexikon zur Deutschen Kunstgeschichte, now renamed RDK Labor and searchable online.
 Since July 1, 2023 the online database of the Index of Medieval Art at Princeton is free accessible online.
 You can consult more at the few institutions with a complete copy (Dumbarton Oaks, Washington, DC; Getty Research Center, Los Angeles; Institute for Art History, Utrecht).

 Iconclass offers a systematic classification of subjects in art, now avaialable in six languages.
 This website is free accessible, but in practice it is useful to get acquainted first with Iconclass viewing an image database using this classification system.
 The Art and Architecture Thesaurus of the Getty Center is another classification system which can support your research.
 The Iconographic Database of the Warburg Institute in London is also most interesting.
+The Spanish Ministerio de Cultura offers a number of online thesauri and dictionaries for cultural heritage.

-General historical image collections– organized in alphabetical order by countries
+– organized in alphabetical order by countries

 For research in the field of art history one can find support at the following websites: